Ensuring the busy shopping season doesn’t put your data at risk.

 Also, make sure that any card you’re using for holiday shopping has fraud protection activated.
 If the creditor or bank sees charges that they believe are suspicious, they will notify you so you can verify the purchases.

-One final option is to get a pre-paid credit card that you can load with a limited amount of cash.
+Another option is to get a pre-paid credit card.
+These allow you to load them with a limited amount of cash.
 That way, identity thieves won’t get access to any major credit line or debit card you hold.

 Think about enhancing your security

-Lots of people don’t understand how easily identity thieves can access their personal data without having to step foot in their homes.
-So, taking the time to rethink how you can enhance your account security before going on a holiday shopping spree may be a good idea.
+Lots of people don’t understand how easily identity thieves can access their personal data.
+Take time to rethink how you can enhance your account security before going on a holiday shopping spree.

 Here are a few tips to help you minimize the possibility of your account(s) being compromised: